 SparkleShare is a genuinely open-source, self-hosted file-syncing program that can replace proprietary sync and cloud services with something open and decentralized.

-It creates a folder on your computer that you can use to host remote projects.
-These projects will be automatically kept in sync with both the host and all of your peers when someone adds, removes, or edits a file.
+With SparkleShare, you can create a folder on your computer to host small projects, and any changes made to the files will be automatically kept in sync with both the host and all of your peers.

-Like other open-source cloud services, SparkleShare provides similar functions but lets you choose where your data is stored and how it is accessed.
+Additionally, SparkleShare provides similar functions as other open-source cloud services, but it allows you to choose where your data is stored and how it is accessed.

 For more about SparkleShare, please visit its homepage.